apache/flink-kubernetes-operator/docs/content/docs/custom-resource/overview.md

  - `image` : Docker used to run Flink job and task manager processes
  - `flinkVersion` : Flink version used in the image (`v1_13`, `v1_14`, `v1_15`, `v1_16` ...)
  - `serviceAccount` : Kubernetes service account used by the Flink pods
- - `taskManager, jobManager` : Job and Task manager pod resource specs (cpu, memory, etc.)
+ - `taskManager, jobManager` : Job and Task manager pod resource specs (cpu, memory, ephemeralStorage)
  - `flinkConfiguration` : Map of Flink configuration overrides such as HA and checkpointing configs
  - `job` : Job Spec for Application deployments